Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ![](https://media.retroachievements.org/Badge/153476.png) [Vampire Hunter Valkyrie [m] (3)](https://retroachievements.org/achievement/108421)
 _In Gorhla Cult Headquarters defeat Thaumaturgist and two Lesser Vampires with only Valkyrie in party_
 * There are a couple of enemies with that layout in the dungeon, one being right in the entrance room.
-Just dismiss everyone in your party for the fight, it shouldnt be hard to beat.
-If the Thaumaturgist is giving you trouble you can equip Valkyrie with a bow to kill him first.
+Just dismiss everyone in your party for the fight, it shouldn't be hard to beat.
+If the Thaumaturgist gives you trouble you can equip Valkyrie with a bow to kill him first.

 ![](https://media.retroachievements.org/Badge/153477.png) [Boss VII (5)](https://retroachievements.org/achievement/108422)
 _Defeat Noble Vampire and Will-O'-Wisps in Gorhla Cult Headquarters_
-* Will-O'-Wisps are annoying because they will explode on your whole party if their HP fall below half.
-Pay attention to your damage and dont hesitate to end your turn early if you cant kill them before they reach their threshold.
+* Will-O'-Wisps are annoying because they will explode on your party if their HP fall below half.
+Pay attention to your damage and don't hesitate to end your turn early if you cant kill them before they reach the threshold.
 The fight can be made very easy if you equip Valkyrie with the Lightning Edge sword: it absorb Electricity attacks which is the majority of the damages you face here.
-You can get one through RNG drop in the first Sacred Phase reward or is buyable in the Divine Item shop.
+You can get one through RNG drop in the first Sacred Phase reward or by buying it in the Divine Item shop.

 ![](https://media.retroachievements.org/Badge/153478.png) [Explorer VII: Gorhla Cult Headquarters (10)](https://retroachievements.org/achievement/108423)
 _Completely map Gorhla Cult Headquarters_